 The competencies, skills and work experience students gain in this course equip them well for direct entry into the work force in areas such as hotels, clubs, restaurants, community food service organisations, catering organisations and resorts, as well as many other sections of the tourism industry.
 This course enhances vocational pathways for students who are interested in pursuing hospitality studies in further education.
 There are direct articulation arrangements with TAFE NSW and students are able to complete a TAFE NSW diploma in minimum time and articulate, if they choose, to university, with significant advanced standing.
+School based Traineeships and Apprenticeships (SBATS) are available, please see the Careers Adviser.

-Industrial Technology-Timber
+Industrial Timber

+Technology-